Guitar Week Classes – July 23-29, 2023

 JAZZ GUITAR ENSEMBLE (Sean McGowan)

-In this class for all levels, the group will explore three contrasting pieces: a 16th century dance tune, a swing number from the 40’s and something more up-to-date!
-We will be using TAB and chord charts and playing parts.
+This class is for all levels.
+The group will explore three contrasting pieces: a 16th century dance tune, a swing number from the 40’s, and something more up-to-date!
+We will be using TAB and chord charts, and the parts will include bass lines, chord shapes, and, of course, the melody!
 This is a rare opportunity for guitar players of all abilities to play together in a relaxed and informal setting.

 BRAZILIAN GUITAR FOR BEGINNERS (Cesar Garabini)